With the right information, a lender can help you find the right loan solution

 We have more details on what our lender will want to know - including some of the paperwork we may need to provide.
 Download that handy guide here.

 Getting approved for a mortgage is a huge step toward buying a home.
-But there’s plenty of other things to know when we’re trying to borrow like a boss.
-Check out our ebook for great tips that will help us get the money we need for the home we want.
+But there’s plenty of other things to know when house hunting.
+Check out our ebook and other blogs for great home buying tips!